 5 Considerations for Cloud Transformation

-You are a CIO/IT Director and your CFO has informed you that the organization no longer wants to decrease the amount of capital investment in hardware, software, and real estate required in running data centers.
+You are a CIO/IT Director and your CFO has informed you that the organization wants to decrease the amount of capital investment in hardware, software, and real estate required in running data centers.
 The CFO wants you to transform these capital expenses into operating expenses and show a significant shift in next year’s budget.
 How will you accomplish this?
 What is the impact on the organization?
 What is the financial feasibility?
 Here are five considerations for planning a cloud transformation.

 - Know your internal skillset.
 Before embarking on a cloud transformation journey, it is extremely important to take inventory of your internal team and to know their skillset.
 Enterprises that have been operating in a private data center environment generally have a team built on the technologies within that environment and infrastructure.
 With that being the case, does the team have the knowledge and understanding necessary to execute a public cloud migration, and can they support it?
 If there are knowledge gaps, you must forecast time and investment in training to fill these gaps or evaluate the need to outsource.